vaibhavrikhy/Fraud-detection/README.md

 🤝 Collaboration

-This repository is forked from a partner’s project and enhanced collaboratively.
+This repository is collabrated and forked from a partner’s project to enhanced collaboratively.

 My Contributions